xplato/logic/README.md

 ## Documentation

 Logic is primarily split into two parts: Core and React.
 The Core section contains all of the non-React, general utilities like `generateMods`, `kebabize`, and so on.
-The Core package does not access any browser-level APIs, so it's utilities are safe to use in any environment.
+The Core package does not access any browser-level APIs, so its utilities are safe to use in any environment.

 ### Core

 #### DOM

-##### `generateMods(mods: Mods): string[]`
+##### `generateMods(mods: Mods): string | string[]`

-`generateMods` is a function used to generate an array (or a single) CSS classname(s) from variables.
+`generateMods` is a function used to generate an array of CSS classnames from variables.
 It takes an object.
+It is expected to be placed in a call to `classNames`.

 ```ts
 import { generateMods } from "@xplato/logic"